Kyle-Undefined/PoE-Bot/README.md

 Hanging around in the [Discord API Guild #dotnet_discord-net](https://discord.gg/jkrBmQR) channel I saw examples of the "proper" and better way of building a [Discord.Net](https://github.com/RogueException/Discord.Net) bot.
 I didn't understand any of it, and reading the [docs](https://docs.stillu.cc) only seemed to make it worse somehow.

 I came across [Yucked](https://github.com/Yucked)'s bot [Valerie](https://github.com/Yucked/Valerie) and fell in love with how it was done.
 I was able to learn and study and well put together bot, and see how it all works.
-Admittedly, a huge portion of the new rework goes to him and I followed his design as it makes the most sense to me.
+Admittedly, a huge portion of the new rework idea goes to him and I followed his design as it makes the most sense to me.
 He's a much smarter person than I. Go give him support, as he is much more deserving.
 Oh, and [buy him a coffee or three](https://www.buymeacoffee.com/Yucked)!

 Also, thanks `Cidna#5074` for the logo!